-Centro Tortuga was developed to connect students at two undergraduate-focused institutions in Puerto Rico, Universidad del Turabo (UT) and Universidad Metropolitana (UMET), with research experiences in the marine sciences that are more frequently carried out at large universities.
+Centro Tortuga was developed to connect students at two undergraduate-focused institutions in Puerto Rico, Universidad Ana G. Méndez, Gurabo Campus (Formerly known as Universidad del Turabo) and Universidad Ana G. Méndez, Cupey Campus (Formerly known as Universidad Metropolitana), with research experiences in the marine sciences that are more frequently carried out at large universities.

-In collaboration with the University of Maryland Center for Environmental Science, professors and students at UT and UMET engage in year-round activities to build basic research skills, field camps that introduce students to the challenges and excitement of working in coastal ecosystems, and professional development activities such as personal statement writing, science communication, and networking.
+In collaboration with the University of Maryland Center for Environmental Science, professors and students at Universidad Ana G. Méndez, Gurabo and Cupey Campuses, engage in year-round activities to build basic research skills, field camps that introduce students to the challenges and excitement of working in coastal ecosystems, and professional development activities such as personal statement writing, science communication, and networking.
 Students are given opportunities to carry out research themselves, exposure to marine science professionals through seminars, internships, and travel to national meetings.

 Year 1 students participate in exploratory field trips to coastal/marine habitats, visit non-academic institutions to discover geosciences work areas, and engage in hands-on activities.
 The result is an introduction to the culture of science and, in particular, to team science and problem-solving science.